sun-jiao/geoxml/README.md

 A library for or load, manipulate, and save GPS data in GPX format (https://www.topografix.com/gpx.asp, a light-weight XML data format for the interchange of GPS data - waypoints, routes, and tracks).
 View the official GPX 1.1 Schema at https://www.topografix.com/GPX/1/1/gpx.xsd.

-Also support export from Gpx into:
+Also support import to and export from Gpx into:
 - KML (a file format used to display geographic data in an Earth browser such as Google Earth, https://developers.google.com/kml/)
 - CSV (*not implemented yet*)